 - There is a lot of concern about boredom if you hold a child back.
 The boredom probably won't last more than a year, maybe two.
 Struggling can last many years.
 Another point: Don't tell your child or let him hear you mention boredom.
 If he hears you telling everyone he is bored, he will be bored.

 - Keeping up with or competing with children who are nearly a year older can be frustrating.
-Holding a child back when they have a summer birthday may mean they will be more successful academically, athletically, musically, etc. by the time they are in high school.
+Waiting a year may mean they will be more successful academically, athletically, musically, etc. by the time they are in high school.

 - "All of my child's friends are going to Kindergarten." - This is a statement that I hear a lot.
 This happened with Bubs.
-At church, all of the kids moved up and he stayed back.
-It was rough for a a few minutes but he very quickly made new friends.
-Actually one of the boys that moved on is repeating Kindergarten so he is back with him!
+At church, all of the kids moved up and he stayed in the same class.
+It was rough for a few hours but he very quickly made new friends.
+Actually one of the younger boys that moved on is repeating Kindergarten so Bubs will be back with him next year!

-- "But my child thinks he/she is going to Kindergarten." - Bubs was asked for many months about Kindergarten and he learned to say that Mommy and Daddy are holding him back.
+- "But my child thinks he/she is going to Kindergarten." - Bubs was asked for many months about Kindergarten and he learned to say that Mommy and Daddy are waiting another year.
 It truly wasn't an issue because we talked about it.
 If it had been, we would have handled it just like anything else - Mommy and Daddy know best.

 - "But my child is already enrolled?" - This is a tough one but sometimes Mommy and Daddy's change their minds.
 Also, I know of schools that say at orientation (the day before school), "If you have any doubts, now is the time to change your mind.
 And, we will look forward to seeing you next year."
 A school would rather have a child who is truly ready than a child who will struggle because of their age.
 Plus schools have children drop all of the time!